HJLebbink/vsix-bug-quickinfosession/README.md

 # vsix-bug-quickinfosession
-Simple VSIX project for VS2015/2017 that sports a bug.
+Simple VSIX project for VS2015/2017/2019 that sports an annoying bug that stall some important features in [AsmDude](https://github.com/HJLebbink/asm-dude) for almost 2 years.

 Bug behaviour when using QuickInfo Tooltips: